open-rcp/rcp/docs/build_scripts.md

 This script:
 - Checks for and installs Rust if needed
 - Configures the Rust toolchain
-- Installs OpenSSL and CMake via Chocolatey (if available)
-- Sets up environment variables
+- Sets up environment variables for OpenSSL
 - Verifies dependencies with `cargo check`

 #### Build Options